veracity/veracity-documentation/sections/vap/file-storage-as-data-source/create-report.md

 4. Under **URL parts** (2), paste the access key (SAS token) you just generated in Data Workbench in the following way:
 	* In the upper part, paste the part of the access key which is before **?** symbol.
 Do not include the **?** symbol here.
 	* In the lower part, paste the part of the URL which begins with the **?** symbol, including the **?** symbol.
-	Note that you can use a parameter to save the access key and URL.
-To see how to do it, see the section below.
+	Note that you can [use a parameter to save the access key and URL](#use-parameter-to-save-access-key-and-url).
 5. Select **Ok** (3).

 <figure>